mrpowers-io/spark-style-guide/README.md

 ## <a name='spark-sql'>Spark SQL</a>

-Use multiline strings to format SQL code:
+Use multiline strings to write properly indented SQL code:

 ```scala
 val coolDF = spark.sql("""